-In bed with pillow case or plastic bag under foot to reduce friction
+Use a pillow case or plastic bag under your foot to reduce friction.

-- 1. Lie on back on firm surface, legs together - 2.
-Move leg out to side, keeping knees straight - 3.
-Return to start position
+- 1. Start by lying flat on your back with your legs straight on the surface and toes pointed towards the ceiling. - 2.
+Move the leg out to the side, keeping knees straight as if performing a snow angel. - 3.
+Return to start position. - 4.
+Repeat with the opposite leg.